niliand/vscode_remote_udp/README.md

 - Uses **UDP** instead of TCP for improved resilience in unstable network conditions
 - Employs **AES encryption** for secure traffic
 - Requires a custom **UDP server** running on the target machine
+- Supports **CTAGS**
-- Unlike SSH connections that might require a "Reload Window" after network interruptions, UDP FS Provider allows you to continue editing opened files even if network issues occur.
+- Unlike SSH connections that might require a "Reload Window" after network interruptions, UDP FS Provider doesn't require it

 ---